GerryGiraffe/leaves/README.md

-# :leaves: LEAVES ARE DAMNED DELICIOUS :leaves:
+# :leaves: LEAVES ARE DELICIOUS :leaves:

+i have the coolest scarf on right now